delpinolisette/victory-garden/Build Plan for VictoryGarden.md

 3. after a tree is created it has a creator and should show up on the users show page.
 3. want to make sure that the tree has a show page that shows all its leaves.
 4. then i need to solve the issue of where to put the leaves?
+5. want to fix upload file issue for leaves.
+    - where is the instructor video ?